0errorszzz/DE-ads-performance/README.md

 Open the UI and run the ads_performance_etl pipeline.
 Important: Update the project_id and key_path in the Data Loader and Data Exporter blocks to match your environment.

+During the ingestion phase in Mage AI, I configured the BigQuery Exporter to implement:

+Time-Unit Partitioning: The global_ads_performance table is partitioned by ad_date (Daily).
+As seen in the BQ Schema, this allows BigQuery to perform partition pruning, significantly reducing scan volume and costs for date-range queries.

+Clustering: To further optimize performance, I applied Clustering on the platform and campaign_type columns.
+This accelerates filtering and aggregation operations, making the Looker Studio dashboard much more responsive.

+Schema Enforcement: I ensured data types were correctly cast (e.g., impressions as INTEGER, spend as FLOAT) during the load process to maintain data integrity.

 5. Data Transformation (dbt)
 Ensure you are in the dbt_env virtual environment and located in the project root.
 First, verify your BigQuery connection: